PrasadSahana/neocortexapi/source/Samples/NeoCortexApiSample/Statistical Analysis/Investigation of HTM layer.md

 [img0.4]: ./Visualized%20SDR%20Comparison/SDR_Comparison_Sequence_4_Stable.JPG

-We observe from these two examples that, Cell SDRs are same for all the 5 cycles and that there is no difference in the pattern.
+We observe from these two examples that, cell SDRs are same for all the 5 cycles and that there is no difference in the pattern.
-Further Cell SDR plots can be found [here](./Visualized%20SDR%20Comparison)
+Further cell SDR plots can be found [here](./Visualized%20SDR%20Comparison)
 ### 3. How did we generate Visualized SDRs?

 The Column/Cell activity of SDRs can be generated using the python script draw_figure.py which is located in the below mentioned link.